End Software Patents

 There are many problems caused by the enforcement of patents in the software industry, but it is important to first understand how user and developer freedoms are affected.
 If you don’t know what End Software Patents (ESP) is about, please Read more…

-By Panos Alevropoulos, 1 year1 year ago
+By Panos Alevropoulos, 4 years3 years ago

 Campaign